sneakyweasel/genetic-quantum-correction/README.md

 ------------------------------------
 - The individuals are processed and then compete against each other by comparing their fitness score.
 - The fittest individual gets the chance to pass their winning genes to another generation.
-- A random mate is found to the winner and combinations of their genome is made by genetic crossover into childrens.
+- A random mate is found to the winner and combinations of their genome is made by genetic crossover into children.
 - Mutations occur to maximize diversity.

 Evolution